 *You may use the invitation code above or the one received via an email invitation.
 This event is not open to academic researchers from non-CREDC partner universities.
 Cancellations after March 15, 2017 will not be refunded.
 Attendees from the University of Illinois campus will have the option to pay registration fees by CFOP.

-*Meals: Registration fee includes continental breakfast on Tuesday and Wednesday, lunch on Tuesday, and snack breaks on Tuesday and Wednesday.
+*Meals: Registration fee includes breakfast on Tuesday and Wednesday, lunch on Tuesday, and snack breaks on Tuesday and Wednesday.
 Hors d’oeuvres and beverages will also be provided at the Monday evening Welcome Reception and at the Tuesday evening Poster Session/Networking Reception.

-About CREDC: The Cyber Resilient Energy Delivery Consortium (CREDC) is a five-year, $28.1 million research and development initiative that is funded by the Department of Energy and is focused on cybersecurity and cyber-resiliency of energy delivery systems for the electric power and oil & gas industries.
+About CREDC: The Cyber Resilient Energy Delivery Consortium (CREDC) is a five-year, $28.1 million research and development initiative that is funded by the Department of Energy and the Department of Homeland Security.
+Research is focused on cybersecurity and cyber-resiliency of energy delivery systems for the electric power and oil & gas industries.
 Consortium partners include: University of Illinois at Urbana-Champaign, Argonne National Laboratory, Arizona State University, Dartmouth College, the Massachusetts Institute of Technology, Old Dominion University, Oregon State University, the Pacific Northwest National Laboratory, Rutgers University, Tennessee State University, the University of Houston, and Washington State University.
 CREDC builds on the success of the preceding Trustworthy Cyber Infrastructure for the Power Grid (TCIPG) consortium.
 For more information about CREDC, visit http://cred-c.org.